 And how about our young leads?
 Elle Fanning, from Sophia Coppolla's Somewhere, is quite good, but she isn't helped by the writing, which limits her character a little too much.
 And Timothee Chalamet falls into the trap of patterning his performance a little too much of Woody Allen's persona, sort of like Kenneth Branagh in Celebrity.
 I somehow doubt Woody really tells his male leads to do an impression of him; it's just actors too readily decide they've cracked the code by imitating their auteur.
 And Selena Gomez probably would've garnered the most raves, had this film received the mainstream attention Amazon's release would've afforded it, by showing how surprisingly well she can adapt to this kind of material.
 She's the real surprise in all of this.

-And so, as you'd expect, MPI's disc is essentially using the same master for the same result.
+And so, as you'd expect, MPI's blu is essentially using the same master for the same result.
 Essentially.
 The framing and everything is identical, and the compression is slightly different, but neither is really better than the other (this is also a single layer disc).
+As you'd expect, both are clearer and cleaner than the DVD.
 But there is one distinction.
 The US BD is clearly a shade darker.
-It's not something you'd notice outside of a direct comparison, but it's not hard to see.
+It's not something you'd notice outside of a direct comparison, but it's not hard to see here.
 I'd say it gives the US disc a slightly warmer, more seductive tone, giving it the edge.
 But it's hardly "run out and replace it" worthy.

 The subtitles might be, though.
 See, the Kino Swiat offers us the choice of the original English 5.1 mix (in DTS-HD) with Polish subtitles, or a Polish overdub (as in a narrator speaks all of the lines in Polish and you hear all the original English audio underneath) with no subs.
 So yeah, those subs are forced.
 Now they're not burnt in, so if you have a player that lets you get around them, or push the forced subs off-screen, you're golden.
 Or if you plan to watch it on your computer, rip the disc, etc. But on my Samsung, for example, I could not turn those subs off while playing the English track.
 I didn't find the subs terribly distracting, but it's certainly the disc's biggest flaw.

 So thank goodness for MPI!
-Besides getting rid of those Polish subs, they've included a DTS-HD 2.0 mix (in addition to the 5.1) and optional English subtitles.
+Besides getting rid of those Polish subs, they've included a DTS-HD 2.0 mix, n addition to the 5.1 (both are lossy, of course, on the DVD) and optional English subtitles.
 The only slightly frustrating step backwards is that the Kino Swiat at least featured the film's trailer, in English with burnt in Polish subs.
 MPI is completely barebones; they dropped the trailer for whatever inexplicable reason.

 Ultimately, I think I’m happy I got the Polish disc at the time.
 It would have been an infuriating wait, as MPI didn't come around with their release until the end of November, 2020.
 And it wasn't too painful a double-dip to replace it, since MPI's disc was nice and cheap.
 Those subs didn't bother me that much, but I'm also glad to see 'em gone, and the other improvements are a nice bonus that help take the edge off further.
 And while the film is definitely towards the bottom of his catalog, it was still more than worth the time and trouble it took to add it to my collection.